Rhetos/Rhetos/.github/ISSUE_TEMPLATE/bug_report.md

 **Error message**
 If an error occurs on deployment, copy the ERROR SUMMARY here.
 For internal server error in web API, please copy the exception details from RhetosServer.log.

+**Expected behavior**
+A clear and concise description of what you expected to happen.